jss367/jss367.github.io/_posts/2018-07-08-Kangaroos-and-Wallabies-I.md

 ## Directories

 To start, I have all of my kangaroo images in one folder and all my wallaby images in another.
-They need to be split up into training, validation, and testing sets.
+We will need to split them up into  training, validation, and testing sets.

+Here is the directory structure.
 We're starting with this:
 ```
 original_data
 │